RGOODSFR/blog/content/0001_en_rgoods_tech_blog.md

 best  possible tools.

 Our customers are associations with a very strong social, medical and environmental impact, and we have a duty to share their values.
-Our team and our products are therefore designed to be : **ethical, responsible, accessible inclusive and open**.
+Our team and our products are therefore designed to be : **ethical, responsible, inclusive and open**.

 # Why publish a technical blog?